Approved Engine Course (AEC) Course Overview

 Day 3 will conclude with a class on the different systems that can be used in transmission of power.
 This will include traditional systems like Shaftline as well as Diesel, electric and Hybrid, taught through discussion, as well as practical activity.

-Day 4 of the course will revisit all previous practical elements of the course, in preparation for assessment in the afternoon.
+Day 5 of the course will conclude with a short assessment in the afternoon.